1st Cavalry Division (United States): 1st Cavalry Division organization 1989

-Middle East in 1990s

 Operations Desert Shield and Desert Storm

 The 1st Cavalry next fought as a heavy division, during Operation Desert Storm in January and February 1991.
 It participated in the Battle of Norfolk.
 The 1st Cavalry Division deployed in October 1990 as part of XVIII Corps.
-The division's 'round-out' formation, the 155th Armored Brigade was not deployed in a surprise political decision.
+The division's 'round-out' formation, the 155th Armored Brigade was not deployed.
 It was planned to augment the division by attaching the Tiger Brigade from the 2nd Armored Division, but that brigade was attached to the 1st Marine Expeditionary Force (1st & 2nd Marine Divisions) to add heavy armor support to that force.
-Consequently, the 1st Cavalry Division was assigned the role of CENTCOMs' reserve.
+Consequently, the 1st Cavalry Division was assigned the role of CENTCOM's reserve.
 During the Ground war, was assigned to VII Corps and was crucial in the movement of ground forces to the Kuwaiti and west Saudi Arabian theaters by making two assaults into Iraqi held territory with the division's Black Jack Brigade moving north drawing Iraqi divisions out of Kuwait to support the Iraqi units defending in Iraq.
 This movement was led by the 1st Battalion, 5th Cavalry, from the Wadi Al-Batin to just north of Basra through several Iraqi divisions before stopping.
 The assault by M1 Abrams main battle tanks, M2 Bradley infantry fighting vehicles, and other support vehicles moved much faster than was thought possible, catching the Iraqi Army off guard.

 The 13th Signal Battalion was the first unit in the U.S. Army to deploy mobile subscriber equipment (MSE) into combat.
 Installing, operating, and maintaining communications equipment to support a communications network spanning over 280 kilometers, the 13th Signal Battalion again provided the division's communications.
-13th Signal Battalion was the first unit in the U.S. Army to provide digital communications in Southwest Asia.
+The 13th Signal Battalion was the first unit in the U.S. Army to provide digital communications in West Asia.
 It was a gateway link from the Port of Dammam to the U.S. Army XVIII Airborne Corps Headquarters.

-After the division returned from Kuwait, the 1st "Tiger" Brigade, 2d Armored Division was reflagged as the 3d Brigade, 1st Cavalry Division (separate lineage).
+After the division returned from Kuwait, the 1st "Tiger" Brigade, 2nd Armored Division was reflagged as the 3rd Brigade, 1st Cavalry Division (separate lineage).
 In response to the continued hostile movements by the Iraqi Armed Forces after Desert Storm, the U.S. Department of Defense ordered successive Operation Intrinsic Action deployments by combat brigades and special forces units to the Iraq/Kuwait border.
-The 1st Cavalry's three brigades contributed heavily to the decade-long deployments from 1992–2002.
+The 1st Cavalry's three brigades contributed heavily to the decade-long deployments from 1992 to 2002.

 Bosnia-Herzegovina

 The 1st Cavalry Division took control of the U.S. peacekeeping contingent in Bosnia-Herzegovina with approximately 6,900 personnel on 20 June 1998, as part of the multinational Stabilization Force (SFOR).
-1st Brigade served for Rotation SFOR 4.
+The 1st Brigade served for Rotation SFOR 4.
 2nd Brigade served for Rotation SFOR 5.
-2nd Brigade was alerted for action during the Russian move from Bosnia to the Pristina International Airport in June 1999, but no action was ultimately taken after consultation at the highest levels in NATO.
+The 2nd Brigade was alerted for action during the Russian move from Bosnia to the Pristina International Airport in June 1999, but no action was ultimately taken after consultation at the highest levels in NATO.
 In August 1999, the 10th Mountain Division took over operations in the Tuzla/Multinational Division North area.